BIBLE NERD STUDIES

 Surprise: Everyone gets the same salary!

 Point: Verse 16.
-The disciples would not get any benefit from having been with Jesus the longest.
-Those who enter God’s kingdom last are put on an equal footing with the rest and get a kind of advantage.
-God’s grace is so great that it can feel unfair to those who think they deserve something.
+The disciples would not gain any advantage from having been with Jesus the longest.
+Those who come last into the kingdom of God are put on an equal footing with the rest and given a kind of advantage.
+God’s grace is so great that it can seem unfair to those who feel they deserve something.

-Application: Do we who have worked hard and for a long time expect that we will receive something more from God than others who have been Christians only for a short time?
+Application : Do we who have worked hard and long expect to receive anything more from God than others who have been Christians for only a short time?

 The parable of the two sons (21:28-32)